Massive neutron stars as mass gap candidates: Exploring equation of state and magnetic field

 Recently, gravitational wave (GW) observations have made significant strides in addressing this gap \cite{ligo1,ligo2}.
 In particular, the GW190814 observation \cite{GW190814} revealed the merger of two compact objects, one of which was inferred to have a mass within the range of $2.50 - 2.67 M_\odot$, squarely placing it within the mass gap.
 Arguments proposing that this event involved two black holes have been presented in \cite{Sedrakian:2020PRD}.
 However, the true nature of this object, whether it is a black hole or a NS, remains uncertain, as no electromagnetic counterpart was identified for this event.
 Additional observations, such as GW200210-092254 \cite{GW200210}, have also suggested the possibility of objects residing within the mass gap.

 Apart from the possibility of mass gap detections, GW observations also significantly help with constraining NS radii.
 A parameter that has gained relevance in recent years is the dimensionless tidal deformability ($\Lambda$).
 This is related to the deformation of the star under external tidal fields, such as that of a companion object in a binary.
 This deformation leaves an imprint on the GW signal and hence, binary mergers such as GW170817 have been used to place an observational limit on this parameter.
 Although the limit varies depending on the priors and models considered, it proves to be a useful discriminant between various EOS candidates as it gives a range of acceptable stiffness for a particular EOS model.
 Since the tidal deformability is closely linked to the radius of the NS, this ends up indirectly providing an additional observational constraint.
-Combining GW observations with NICER data gives us a radius constraint of around $11 - 13$ km for a $1.4 M_\odot$ NS \cite{nicer1, nicer2}.
+Combining GW observations with Neutron Star Interior Composition Explorer (NICER) data gives us a radius constraint of around $11 - 13$ km for a $1.4 M_\odot$ NS \cite{nicer1, nicer2}.